Be Kind to Your Brain: Mental Health Resolutions for Teens That Actually Work

 And regulation is what allows real change to happen.

-Sonia Gonzalez is a trauma-informed therapist at Peaceful Living Mental Health Counseling who
+Meet the Therapists at Peaceful Living Mental Health Counseling

 About Peaceful Living Mental Health Counseling